 By the way, at the first training session, we noticed a more significant load on the muscles of the hips (especially - on the leads), which gives Positive Drive Fins.
 Joy from the increased speed is attached.

-Positive Drive Fins - a find for the brassiest.
-But also for fans of the "complex" styles, they work perfectly on all four styles.
+Positive Drive Fins - a find for the brassiest But also fans of the "complex" styles, they work perfectly on all four styles.
 With this accessory, swimmers with a style of brass cannot feel deprived and train in flippers at least every day.
 So - enjoy the speed and overcoming of greater water resistance.

 Its design is reminiscent of the already reviewed Kick Pro: it also fastens just above the knees, but it is an elastic band in the form of a figure-eight with holes for the legs.
 Knee Elastic stretches almost in all directions.
 You will not find any hard connecting strap like that of Kick Pro.
 Adjusting the distance between the legs here will not work, but it's not a problem.

-Knee Elastic, due to its comprehensive elasticity, in any case, makes it necessary to overcome a very tangible resistance.
+Knee elasticity, due to its comprehensive elasticity, in any case, makes it necessary to overcome a very tangible resistance.
 And with this simulator, a more significant load falls on the muscles of the outer side of the thigh.
 In addition, this device fixes the correct position of the knees when pushing with the feet - for the correct brass technique.
 As experts of Pro-swim note,

-So is it possible to put the "equals" sign between StrechCordz Knee Elastic and Finis Kick Pro?
+So, is it possible to put the "equals" sign between StrechCordz Knee Elastic and Finis Kick Pro?
 This would be fundamentally wrong because the differences in design here are due to the discrepancy in the functions of these simulators.
 If Kick Pro trains a little and more powerful push, more involves the body, and then Knee Elastic more "gently" controls the position of the knees while also loading the muscles of the outer side of the thighs.

 Unlike the production model of StrechCordz, Kick Pro does not give such a swing in the movements with his legs - in it, the knees are rigidly fixed, and the main role is transferred to the shins, called to make purposeful sharp jerks.
 Kick Pro, along with this more versatile, is not just a breaststroke suitable for swimming.

-Breaststroke Machine consists of two blades, each of which two flexible bundles of different lengths (68 cm and 1 meter) are fastened with a loop at the end.
+The Breaststroke Machine consists of two blades, each of which two flexible bundles of different lengths (68 cm and 1 meter) are fastened with a loop at the end.
 With the help of these loops, the simulator is easily fixed on a Swedish wall or other similar objects.
 Each pair of bundles, as it were, forms two triangles: short ones intersect each other, and long ones are located at the edges.
 It remains only to put the blades on their hands and move to the necessary distance - so there is sufficient tension.

-"The Kick Pro simulator impressed me: it makes it possible to swim quickly while making" narrow "shocks with your feet.
+"The Kick Pro simulator impressed me: it makes it possible to swim while making" narrow "shocks with your feet.
 He does not bother me at all, "- so the American swimmer Scott Welz, who represented the United States at the 2012 Olympics, speaks about Kick Pro.

-Welz trains with full "ammunition": both with the simulator and in the fins of Positive Drive Fins.
+Welz trains with full "ammunition," both with the simulator and in the fins of Positive Drive Fins.
 It seems worth following his example!
 And it's good to take StrechCordz Knee Elastic with you to the pool and in the hall (and not only) again to work on the power of the strokes - with the help of Breaststroke.

 Swimming Breaststroke with your head above water is a great way to improve your technique and visibility in the pool.
 Here are some tips to help you swim Breaststroke with your head above water:

 Focus on your timing: Proper timing is crucial to swimming Breaststroke with your head above water.
-Ensure your arms and legs are synchronized and your body is streamlined.
+Ensure your arms and legs are synchronized, and your body is streamlined.

-Lift your head at the right time: Lift your head out of the water during the glide phase of your stroke.
-This will help you see where you are going and streamline your body.
+Lift your head at the right time: Lift your head out of the water during the glide phase of your stroke; this will help you see where you are going and streamline your body.

 Breathe deeply: Take deep breaths when your head is above water to ensure that you get enough air.
 Try to exhale slowly underwater to avoid taking in water.